Last Updated on April 26, 2022 by Rei Garnet

 Risk of overfeeding crackers to rabbits.

-Flour-based food like crackers or any kind of bread carries a certain risk when fed in large amounts because rabbits’ diet should be high in fiber, not carbohydrates.
+Flour-based foods like crackers or any kind of bread are risky when fed in large amounts because a rabbit’s diet should be high in fiber, not carbohydrates.

-Here are some of the risks associated when you feed your rabbits large amounts of crackers:
+Here are some of the risks associated with feeding your rabbits large amounts of crackers: